After realising her staring was bordering on uncomfortable, the stranger sitting at the bus stop beside us smiled and asked, “Are they all yours?”

 But while my children are oblivious to it now, there will come a time when they will start asking me, ‘why does everyone ask whether we are yours?
 Aren’t we??’

-Other not-so-funny things said to us about our children have come in the form of curiosity but can come over so so rude.
+Other not-so-funny things said to us about our multiracial children have been presented in the form of curiosity but can come over as so so rude.

 “Oh wow, but she’s so light, maybe she’ll get darker with age”